We hope the following tips will help you prepare for your upcoming Orange Beach Family Photography beach photography session.

 -Leave all unnecessary items in the car

-We will move around a good bit during our time together on the beach so leave behind any extraneous items such as strollers, purses/diaper bags, cell phones, sunglasses, etc.
+We will move around a good bit during our time together on the beach so leave behind any extraneous items such as strollers, purses/diaper bags, and even sun glasses and cell phones.

 -Allow plenty of time for naps